mbambnag/Go-Cash-Mn-Scrypt/README.md

 ## Section D: Preparing the Local wallet

 ***Step 1***
-* Download and install the Xerumcash wallet [here](http://www.xerumcash.com/)
+* Download and install the gocash wallet [here](http://www.gocash.top/)
 ***

 ***Step 2***
-* Send EXACLY 1,000 Xerumcash to a receive address within your wallet.
+* Send EXACLY 10,000 GCASH to a receive address within your wallet.
 ***

 ***Step 3***